kaneda-fr/ansible-vcd/README.md

 Other variables that can be overridden:

-    check_connection_timeout: 600
+    check_connection_timeout: 300

-Change the 'timeout' param of 'wait_for_connection' module.
-Default is 600 seconds (same as 'wait_for_connection' module default).
+Change the 'timeout' param of 'wait_for' module.
+Default is 300 seconds (same as 'wait_for' module default).

     check_connection_delay: 0

-Change the 'delay' param of 'wait_for_connection' module.
-Default is 0 second (same as 'wait_for_connection' module default).
+Change the 'delay' param of 'wait_for' module.
+Default is 0 second (same as 'wait_for' module default).

     check_connection_sleep: 1

-Change the 'sleep' param of 'wait_for_connection' module.
-Default is 1 second (same as 'wait_for_connection' module default).
+Change the 'sleep' param of 'wait_for' module.
+Default is 1 second (same as 'wait_for' module default).

 Dependencies
 ------------